Grady Stiles: Family history

 According to Grady's father, the Stiles family had a long history of ectrodactyly, dating back to 1840.
 Grady Stiles Jr. was the fourth child of Grady F. Stiles Sr. and his wife Edna.
 Capitalizing on his deformity, Grady Stiles Sr. was a sideshow attraction in a traveling carnival.
 After Grady Jr. was born he was folded into his father's sideshow act at the age of seven.
 Stiles married twice and had four children, two of whom also had ectrodactyly.
 Stiles and his two children toured together as The Lobster Family.
 When not traveling with the carnival, the Stiles family lived in Gibsonton, Florida, where many other carnival performers lived during the winter season.

 Stiles was an alcoholic and was abusive to his family.
 Due to his ectrodactyly, he was unable to walk.
 While he sometimes used a wheelchair, he most commonly used his hands and arms for locomotion.
 He developed substantial upper body strength that, when combined with his bad temper and alcoholism, made him dangerous to others.
-Grady's first wife, Mary Teresa, left him to marry Harry Glenn Newman, a midget who was billed as the "Smallest Man in the World".
+Grady's first wife, Mary Teresa, left him to marry Harry Glenn Newman, a little person who was billed as the "Smallest Man in the World".

 Murder and conviction

-In 1978 in Pittsburgh, Pennsylvania, Stiles shot and killed his oldest daughter's fiancé on the eve of their wedding, as Stiles did not approve of him.
+On September 28, 1978 in Pittsburgh, Pennsylvania, Stiles shot and killed his oldest daughter's fiancé on the eve of their wedding, as Stiles did not approve of him.
 He was brought to trial, where he openly confessed to killing the man and was convicted of third-degree murder.
 He was not sent to prison as no state institution was equipped to care for an inmate with ectrodactyly.
 Stiles was instead sentenced to house arrest and fifteen years probation.